rfuzzo/MorrowindPlusPlus/fundamentals/fixes.md

 ⭐ [**Glow in the Dahrk**](https://www.nexusmods.com/morrowind/mods/45886) by [MelchiorDahrk](https://www.nexusmods.com/morrowind/users/962116)\
 Makes vanilla windows glow in the dark.

-* On MO2 installation, check the following options in the FOMOD installer:
+* On MO2 installation, check the following options in the installer:
   * [x] Nord Glass Windows -> Yes
   * [x] Raven Rock Glass Windows -> Yes
   * [ ] Dark Molag Mar -> No